 The Witches by Roald Dahl

 You can’t have a Halloween book list without witches!
-I saw part of the movie of this when I was a kid and it scared. me. to. death.
+I saw part of the old version of this movie when I was a kid and it scared. me. to. death.
 So I’ve never read the whole book, but we had a CD with the first chapters of a bunch of different Roald Dahl books and Ella LOVED this one.
 The new audio versions of Roald Dahl’s books are insanely good – The Witches is narrated by Miranda Richardson.